intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/ragflow_quickstart.md

 #### Log-in

-If this is your first time using Ragflow, you will need to register.
+If this is your first time using RAGFlow, you will need to register.
 After registering, log in with your new account to access the portal.

 <div style="display: flex; gap: 5px;">
   <a href="https://llm-assets.readthedocs.io/en/latest/_images/ragflow-login.png" target="_blank" style="flex: 1;">